 To a layperson, the features, components, and design considerations of manufactured goods are often insignificant.
-A technologically literate person will analyze a product, and see it not only for its face value, but how and why it was manufactured.
+A technologically literate person will analyze a product, see its face value, and understand how and why it was manufactured.

-Engineers, designers, and manufacturing technicians are consistently making decisions that solve the problems of our evolving technological world.
-How do the experts of manufactured goods make these decisions, and what are some of the reasons as to why their decisions are made?
+Engineers, designers, and manufacturing technicians are consistently making decisions that solve our evolving technological world’s problems.
+How do manufacturing experts make these decisions, and what are the reasons for their choices?
 An area of manufacturing that may be of interest to examine is the subset of sheet metal forming and fabrication.

 Sheet Metal Overview

-To fully understand the design intent of sheet metal components in the manufacturing industry it is important to study the types of sheet metal, their characteristics, as well as where these components are used.
-Sheet metal is commonly defined as stock material between 0.006” to 0.250” in thickness.
-Although thickness may vary, material thinner than sheet is typically considered foil, and material thicker than sheet is called plate.
+To fully understand the design intent of sheet metal components in the manufacturing industry, it is essential to study the types of sheet metal, their characteristics, and their components.
+Sheet metal is commonly defined as stock material between 0.006″ to 0.250″ in thickness.
+Although thickness may vary, material thinner than a sheet is typically considered foil, and material thicker than a sheet is called a plate.

-When referring to sheet metal thickness, it is common to use the gauge number that has been assigned to a certain sheet.
-Gauge of sheet metal is an assigned number based on the comparison of the thickness dimension to its weight per square foot.
+When referring to sheet metal thickness, it is common to use the gauge number assigned to a specific sheet.
+The sheet metal gauge is a given number based on comparing the thickness dimension to its weight per square foot.
 These gauges typically range from 3 to 38 depending on the type of material of the sheet stock.
 Ferrous and nonferrous metals will then logically have different gauges.
-A lower gauge number indicates a thicker piece of material, and a higher gauge number indicates a thinner piece of material.
+A lower gauge number indicates a thicker piece of material, and a higher gauge number indicates a thinner material.

-The end product is either delivered to the customer from the mill in rolls, or is processed further into dimensional sheets.
+The end product is delivered to the customer from the mill in rolls or is processed further into dimensional sheets.

-Sheet metal parts can be made from several types of metal including stainless steel, cold rolled steel, galvanized steel, aluminum, copper, and brass.
-A fundamental aspect in the design of sheet metal components is understanding the characteristics of the materials above.
-Common stainless steel selections for sheet metal parts include grades 316, 304, 410, and 430.
-While the 300 series of stainless steel offers high levels of corrosion resistance, the 400 series of stainless offers lower expense and higher levels of heat treatability.
+Sheet metal parts can be made from several metal types, including stainless steel, cold-rolled steel, galvanized steel, aluminum, copper, and brass.
+A fundamental aspect of the design of sheet metal components is understanding the characteristics of the materials above.
+Standard stainless steel selections for sheet metal parts include grades 316, 304, 410, and 430.
+While the 300 series of stainless steel offers high corrosion resistance levels, the 400 series of stainless offers lower expense and higher heat treatability levels.

-When considering aluminum as a choice for sheet metal components, grades 1100, 3003, 5052, and 6061 are reliable choices due to their varying levels of strength formability, weldability, and corrosion resistance.
+When considering aluminum for sheet metal components; grades 1100, 3003, 5052, and 6061 are reliable due to their strength, formability, weldability, and corrosion resistance.

-If the need for steel sheet metal exists, choosing a cold rolled 1008 or 1018 alloy is recommended.
+It’s recommended to choose a cold-rolled 1008 or 1018 if the need for steel sheet metal exists.
 Cold rolled steel is of higher quality when compared to its counterpart hot rolled steel.
-Cold rolled steel will have a tighter thickness tolerance, and a descaled surface for better surface finishes.
+Cold rolled steel will have a tighter thickness tolerance and a descaled surface for better surface finishes.

 As with most production materials, sheet metal components are utilized in industries that span from the medical and aerospace fields to kitchen appliances.
 The medical field requires sheet metal parts for stainless steel storage cabinets, medical imaging equipment, and pharmaceutical supplies.
-Perhaps the most well known industry that uses sheet metal parts is the aerospace industry.
-Components including aircraft wing ribs, aircraft bulkheads, and jet engine exhaust systems are all comprised of sheet metal assemblies.
+Perhaps the most well-known industry that uses sheet metal parts is the aerospace industry.
+Components, including aircraft wing ribs, aircraft bulkheads, and jet engine exhaust systems, comprise sheet metal assemblies.

 Sheet Metal Manufacturing Processes

 One of the challenges of designing sheet metal components is devising the optimal manufacturing process to yield the highest quality part in a competitive amount of time.
-Knowing the vast possibilities of how sheet metal parts can be manufactured, starts with understanding the following manufacturing processes.
-Separating, forming, and combining are three manufacturing processes that change the form and function of production materials.
-Each of these categories of manufacturing processes are accomplished by a wide variety of methods.
+Knowing the vast possibilities of sheet metal manufacturing starts with understanding the following manufacturing processes.
+Separating, forming, and combining are three manufacturing processes that change production materials’ form and function.
+A wide variety of methods accomplishes each of these categories of manufacturing processes.

 The separating process is divided into shearing and chip removal methods.
 Shearing methods cut material from the stock with no material loss.
-This method can be accomplished with tools such as
+Such tools include:

 ● Waterjet cutters